tarwn/lessthandot-hugo/blogs/content/posts/2009-06-26-dba-sqlclr-procedures.md

 sql
 Select dbo.DateTimeTimeZoneOffset('2009-06-26')
 ```
 Usage of this is seen directly in the blog post from yesterday and how it can be a simply task for formatting things like DateTime.
-Don&#8217;t let it stop there though.
+Don't let it stop there though.
 Formatting strings for file names, headers, logs and on can be done quickly and easily with C# (or VB.NET) and makes this a great tool to any DBA.

 Next goes into file operations.